Blessed is She Who Has Believed

 Mary’s Song of Praise

 After Elizabeth gave her encouraging little speech to her young cousin, Mary responded with a song which I have included below.
 May her words resonate in our hearts as we commit to be the women who have believed that the Lord would fulfill His promises!
+May people look at us and say, as Elizabeth did of Mary, “Blessed is she who has believed!”

 “Oh, how my soul praises the Lord.
 How my spirit rejoices in God my Savior!